 You’ve made a good decision, because “the price limit should be part of a budget that ensures a car purchase doesn’t jeopardize your overall financial well-being,” according to U.S. News Money.
-You can get started with Santander Consumer USA’s video, Setting a Monthly Budget, and using the basic Finance Calculator, which both are located in our new Learning Center.
+You can get started with Santander Consumer USA’s video, Setting a Monthly Budget, and using the basic Finance Calculator, which both are located in our Learning Center.

 Of course, you can take your budgeting a bit further by itemizing, and then categorizing your monthly, quarterly or annual expenses to get a more detailed picture of your household finances.